 Let’s talk about what you can do to safely cross the wake of another boat, as this knowledge will hopefully inspire greater confidence when you’re at the helm and taking responsibility for the safety of your crew.

-2. MOVE OUT AWAY FROM THE WAKE as is safely possible.
+Do this as safely possible.
 The further you are away from the boat that is producing the wake, the smaller the wake becomes.
 Be sure to stay within the channel and be aware of other boat activity in the area.

 Knowing and practicing these five important safety tips and employing them regularly will go a long way to keeping you and your crew safe on the water.